weatherlink/v2-api/_pages/api-use-cases.md

   nav: "navMain"
 ---

-Here are a set of quick tips on what how to use the WeatherLink v2 API.
+Here are some common use cases on how to use the WeatherLink v2 API.